YeetPizza74/YeetOs/README.md

 # YeetOs

-An operating system progrmamed from scrach by me
+An operating system i am making, currently it is using grub so i have more time to work on the kernel but soon i shall write my own bootloader